The Pools at Disney’s Coronado Springs Resort

 Casitas Pool

-The Casitas has a quiet pool that sits toward the front of building 4.
+The Casitas has a quiet pool toward the front of building 4.
 This resort section is closest to El Centro and the convention center.
-Many of the rooms here fall in the preferred room category.
+Many of the rooms here are preferred rooms.

 Note that all the quiet pools at Coronado Springs have a maximum depth of 5′ (five feet).
-Additionally, life jackets are available at each pool.
+Like the feature pool, each quiet pool has life jackets.

 Ranchos Pool

-The next quiet pool is located in the courtyard of Building 7B in the Ranchos section.
-This section sits between the Casitas and the Cabanas.
-It’s directly behind The Dig Site.
+The next quiet pool is in the courtyard of Building 7B in the Ranchos section.
+This section sits between the Casitas and the Cabanas and is directly behind The Dig Site.

 Each of the quiet pools at Coronado Springs has a laundry facility.
 So, if you need to do laundry, you might enjoy some time at the nearby quiet pool.